Baz-Co/baz-co.github.io/README.md

-# baz-co.github.io
-GitHub Pages Personal Website
+# a place for baz(s) to go
+Personal repository of yours truely.
+11/07/16 - Currently only HTML and CSS.